Write a Self-help Book: A Beginner’s Guide.

 What are Self-Help Books?

-Books, written with the intent to help people solve particular problems, are known as self-help books.
+Books, written with the intent to help people solve particular problems or address issues, are known as self-help books.
 They instruct readers with tips, tactics, strategies, and methodologies implemented by the writer which helped him/her to solve issues similar to the reader.

 The term ‘self-help book’ originated for the first time when Samuel Smiles wrote his best-seller in 1859 named ‘Self-Help.’
 With time, Samuel’s book led to a niche of itself in book writing, now known as ‘self-help’ or ‘self-improvement’ books.